imsujinpark/blog/_posts/2024-03-27-what-is-hoisting.md

 # Hoisting

 ## What is Hoisting?
-- **Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution**.
+**Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution**.
-- This process is done by the JavaScript engine during the compilation phase.
+This process is done by the JavaScript engine when the code is executed.
-    - compilation phase: The JavaScript engine scans the code and sets up memory space for variables and functions.
-- This means that no matter where functions and variables are declared, they are moved to the top of their scope regardless of whether their scope is global or local.
+This means that no matter where functions and variables are declared, they are moved to the top of their scope regardless of whether their scope is global or local.

 ## Variable Hoisting Example